-A pumping surcharge will be added to the variable water usage charge for customers who reside at higher elevations and cause IRWD to incur additional pumping costs to supply their water.
-The surcharge is based on the actual prevailing energy costs and varies depending upon the elevation of the area served.
+A pumping surcharge will be added to the variable water usage charge for customers in locations that cause IRWD to incur additional pumping costs to supply their water.
+The surcharge is based on the actual prevailing energy costs and varies depending upon the cost to pump water to the area served.
 If you live in an area affected by a pumping surcharge, the charge is itemized on your monthly bill.
-Please visit the IRWD website at IRWD.com/services/proposed-rates to see charges by area.
+IRWD is proposing changes to the pumping surcharge areas.
+Please visit the IRWD website at IRWD.com/services/proposed-rates to see the proposed map and charges by area.

-Proposed changes to pumping surcharges Component Current rates (rates vary by pumping surcharge area) Proposed rates beginning February 1, 2022 (rates vary by pumping surcharge area) Pumping surcharges by area \$0.25 to \$0.68/CCF \$0.33 to \$0.79/CCF
+Proposed changes to pumping surcharges Component Current rates (rates vary by pumping surcharge area) Proposed rates beginning July 1, 2023 (rates vary by pumping surcharge area) Proposed rates beginning July 1, 2024 (rates vary by pumping surcharge area) Pumping surcharges by area \$0.33 to \$0.79/CCF \$0.38 to \$1.72/CCF \$0.41 to \$1.88/CCF